annennenne/causalDisco/README.md

 ## TODO

 - Make more complex plotting examples + tests for plot.
+Done?

+- Modify `make_tikz()` examples to be on Knowledge+Knowledgeable caugi
+  instead of on caugi directly.

 - Register a custom edge type for caugi to represent forbidden edges differently than normal directed edges.
 Would simplify plotting logic